1930 to 1939

 20 Oct 1939: Compulsory military training

-6 weeks after Australia entered World War II, Menzies announced the reintroduction of compulsory defence training.
+Six weeks after Australia entered the Second World War, Menzies announced the reintroduction of compulsory defence training.
 It took effect on 1 January 1940.
 Unmarried men aged 21 were required to undergo 3 months training with the militia.

 20 Dec 1939: Australia calling

 Radio Australia began broadcasting from Sydney.
 The station moved to Melbourne the following year.